Common Banking Fees and How to Avoid Them

 Overdraft fees

 Overdraft fees may occur when you spend more than your account balance.
-You must agree to allow the bank to let you overdraw your account with debit card and ATM transactions and charge an overdraft fee.
-The bank can’t charge you overdraft fees if you don't opt into this.
-This option is only available for debit card and ATM transactions.
-It is not available for other forms of payment, like paper checks and electronic transfers.
+For debit card and ATM transactions, you must opt-in to allow the bank to let you overdraw your account and charge an overdraft fee.
+The bank can’t charge you overdraft fees if you don’t opt into an overdraft feature.
+However, your bank may then refuse your transaction if it will overdraw your account.
+Typically, you can only overdraw for debit card and ATM transactions, so you won’t run into overdraft fees for other forms of payment, like paper checks and electronic transfers; For these types of transactions the bank would decline the transaction and you could be charged a non-sufficient funds (NSF) fee.

 To avoid overdraft fees, consider:

-• Opting out of overdraft coverage to prevent ATM and debit card transactions from going through when funds are insufficient
+• Opting out of overdraft coverage: If you don't want to risk fees, you can opt out of overdraft coverage to prevent ATM and debit card transactions from going through when funds are insufficient.

 ATM fees

-• Withdraw larger amounts less frequently to reduce the number of transactions
+• Withdraw larger amounts, and less frequently to reduce the number of transactions.

 Stop payment fees